Last Updated on 25/08/2022

 Whew.
 There we have it.
 15 easy recipes next time you’re stuck on what to cook for one person.
 I’m quite hungry now, how about you?

 Bookmark your favourites, or pin to your food board.
+And if you’re setting up your first kitchen, be sure to have these minimal kitchen essentials for easy meal prep.
 Bon appétit !